Location: Grand Canyon (South Rim)

 Figure 1: A view from the top of the South Kaibab Trail looking deep into the Canyon

 The day started early again, we drove across Arizona to the Grand Canyon from Flagstaff.
 Along the way we passed through the Coconino National Forest, the San Francisco Volcanic Park and across the Coconino Plateau.
 Arriving at the Grand Canyon National Park entrance it became apparent that the park was designed for tourists.
 The car parks, the shuttle buses that transport visitors around the locations all show how the park has been opened up to tourism.
+Once parked, we took the short walk to the rim.
+The view can only be described as breathtaking, every way you look the colours of the canyon walls are stunning and the sheer expanse of the Canyon almost confuses you into thinking you are not actually seeing what is right in front of you.

 Another message the park tries to get across is the need to use resources in a sustainable way.
 The shuttle buses that move people around the park all use natural gas, the visitor centre is powered by solar power, the toilets all use reclaimed water and there are various places around the rim offering Grand Canyon natural spring water to visitors for free.
 From the way in which the park advertises its sustainable methods it is clear they are proud of the reduced impact the park is having on the environment.